 - Pulaski and Main

-At least 416 crashes occurred on those stretches of I-295 in 2020.
-Most of these crashes happen on weekdays–meaning that rush hour could play a role.
+Most of the crashes on these highways happen on weekdays–meaning that rush hour could play a role.

 Of course, accidents happen off the highways, too.
 Jacksonville sheriff reports show that the most dangerous intersections in Northeast Florida are: